 Category Percentage of final grade

 Midterm exam 30%

 Final exam 30%

-Assignment: Problem-space assessment 10%

-Assignment: Heuristic evaluation 10%

-Assignment: Redesign 10%
+Essays 25%

-Class Participation 10%
+Class Participation 15%

 Grading policy & scale

 I use the standard OSU grading scale.
 I do not round/bump grades.
 If this course is required for you to graduate or to avoid academic probation/expulsion, I expect you to perform at your best to avoid an undesirable outcome.
 Be proactive.
 Be professional.